 The main things that these men with diverse views and practices agreed on were that the PCUS had gone too far in the direction of theological liberalism, that the Bible is inerrant and infallible, and that people are lost and need a Savior (hence the commitment to evangelism and missions).
 From the beginning the PCA was mission not theologically driven.
 It was never a strict subscription denomination.
 Those who formed the minority on the hard right of the PCA were almost entirely young men who had been educated at Reformed Theological Seminary (those who sat together in one of the wings at old Briarwood and voted together at the first General Assembly).
 They held to Westminster Calvinism, Southern Presbyterian polity, Puritan experiential piety, and Kuyperian cultural engagement.
 Smith, Ibid.

 With this sort of logic almost anyone can equivocate (lie) and remain in good standing in any denomination.
-One has to ask why the PCA voted for full subscription (with few exceptions) to the Westminster Standards if in fact it never enforced Reformed confessionalism and Reformed discipline of those doctrinal standards at its founding if in fact it only required the adherence to a broad consensus to an opposition to theological liberalism, the upholding of Biblical inspiration and inerrancy, and the evangelization of the lost?
+One has to ask why the PCA voted for full subscription (with few exceptions) to the Westminster Standards if in fact it never enforced Reformed confessionalism and Reformed discipline of those doctrinal standards at its founding?
+If in fact the PCA only required the adherence to a broad consensus to an opposition to theological liberalism, the upholding of Biblical inspiration and inerrancy, and the evangelization of the lost why bother with requiring ministers to uphold the system of doctrine summarized from the Scriptures in the Westminster Confession?
 According to Smith, the PCA was never Reformed but was always a broad Evangelical denomination with few doctrinal standards.
 It seems to me that William H. Smith has a dog in the fight and his dog is in sympathy with the Federal Vision error.
 That's because the church to which William H. Smith transferred his credentials caved in to the Federal Vision error long before the PCA was exposed as having caved to that view.